nas5w/100-days-of-code-frontend/README.md

 ### :bulb: Quick Takeaway

-Responsive web design is all about making web applications look and function properly on all types of advice.
+Responsive web design is all about making web applications look and function properly on all types of device.
 A quick-and-dirty example would be that a website should look and function properly both in a desktop web browser and on a mobile phone browser.
 An understanding of responsive design is crucial for any front-end developer!

 ### :book: Learning Areas and Ideas